alexyoung23j/cursor-ruler/README.md

    - Disable the bot globally or for specific repositories
    - Enable "dry-run" mode to preview bot actions without making actual comments or commits

-   The frontend uses a simple file-based state management system that is not persistent and is only meant to display recent data for ease of use.
-It provides a lightweight way to monitor and control the bot's activities without requiring a complex database setup.
+   The frontend uses a simple file-based state management system that is not persistent and is only meant to display recent data for convenience.
+It provides a lightweight way to monitor and control the bot's activities without requiring a database setup.

 This workflow helps teams collaboratively develop and maintain Cursor rules while keeping the process integrated with your normal code review workflow.
 By aggregating collective best practices and repository-specific instructions from PR discussions, Cursor Ruler helps build a comprehensive set of rules that improve AI assistance throughout your development process.